 But wait, there’s more—and it’s not good news.
 The ticket prices themselves are deceiving because they are only half the story.
 You also must have a guide now, which can double the price again.

-Several new rules came into play at the beginning of this year to simultaneously keep the crowds corralled while getting away with selling more tickets on a daily basis.
+Several new rules came into play in 2019 to simultaneously keep the crowds corralled while getting away with selling more tickets on a daily basis.
 In some ways, this has turned everyone into sheep, but something had to be done since nearly everyone visiting Peru makes a beeline to this famous citadel.
+It got a bit of a break when the country’s borders were closed, but now the crowds are back and you need entry tickets in advance from the Peruvian government site or via some kind of travel agency.

-You must go with a guide – you cannot just wander around the ruins on your own like I did on both of my visits in previous years after peeling off from the guided tour.
+You must go with an English-speaking guide (or whatever language you speak) – you cannot just wander around the ruins on your own like I did on both of my visits in previous years after peeling off from the guided tour.
 You have to stay with your guide and then leave when your time is up.
 This guide is not included in the entrance price though since so many groups already have their own.
 This means independent travelers are now sometimes paying more than ones who are in a group.
 You might decide this is an “If you can’t beat them, join them” time when joining up with a full Peru tour or just a one-day tour will mean less hassle and uncertainty.

 You have to follow a set route – See something interesting over the hill that you want to check out?
 Too bad.
-You’ll have to visit another set of ruins to feel like an explorer.
-At Machu Picchu, you will stay on the path and if you don’t, your guide or a local official will get you back in line.
+You’ll have to visit another set of ruins to feel like an explorer, like Kuelap up north for instance.
+Now when you visit Machu Picchu, you will stay on the path and if you don’t, your guide or a local official will get you back in line.

 Your ticket is tied to a specific entry time – For most attractions in the world, you can show up when you want and enter, but not here.
-No sleeping in or missing the bus: your ticket has an entrance time on it and that’s when you go in.
+No sleeping in or missing the bus ride: your ticket from the official site has an entrance time on it and that’s when you go in.

 A Bus up the Mountain